awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 ### AwsKmsKey<a name="asff-resourcedetails-awskmskey"></a>

-The `AwsKmsKey` object provides details about an AWS KMS customer master key \(CMK\)\.
+The `AwsKmsKey` object provides details about an AWS KMS key\.

 The `AwsKmsKey` object can have the following attributes\.

 **`AWSAccountId`**
 Optional
-The AWS account identifier of the account that owns the CMK\.
+The AWS account identifier of the account that owns the KMS key\.
 **Type:** String

 **`CreationDate`**
 Optional
-Indicates when the CMK was created\.
+Indicates when the KMS key was created\.
 **Type:** String
 **Format:** Uses the `date-time` format specified in [RFC 3339 section 5\.6, Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6)\.
 The value cannot contain spaces\.